wabbajack-tools/mod-lists/magnum_opus/readme.md

 Go to [BiRaitBec’s Modding Guide](https://www.nexusmods.com/fallout4/mods/23556?tab=description).
 Manually download the **WorkBase** file.
 Manually download the **Main Repack** files (Part One, Part Two, and Part Three).
+  *  You can use Performance/Quality repacks as well if you like.
+I only use Main.
+Entirely up to you.

 Extract the WorkBase file with 7zip.
 You should have three folders inside of Workbase: OriginalBa2, PatchedBa2, and PatchedFiles.
 Navigate to your Fallout4/Data folder and **copy** these 15 files: